 Matomo is an open-source analytics software that can be manually installed on a server or in the cloud.
 It can perform much the same user tracking as Google Analytics.

-Matomo easily scales to even the most demanding needs, as Matomo provides access to raw data, which can be exported to external systems in the desired format.
-Google Analytics uses data sampling and makes the best estimate based on this, whereas Matomo uses the entire data set behind the analytics.
+Matomo easily scales to even the most demanding needs, as it allows access to raw data, which can be exported in the desired format to external systems.
+Google Analytics uses sampling of data to make the best estimate based on this, while Matomo uses the entire data mass for the analytics in the background.
 Matomo also has its own Tag Manager, which operates on the same principles as Google's equivalent.

 Crasman has added Matomo Analytics to its offerings.